 Historical information from aerial surveys of raptors in the early 1980s provided the first assessment of the distribution, abundance, and vulnerability of many raptor nests located within the proposed Project impoundment zone.
 Those surveys highlighted Bald and Golden eagles and Common Ravens, and, to a lesser extent, other raptors such as Northern Goshawks.
 However, comprehensive surveys have not been conducted recently to determine the current distribution and status of raptors nesting in the Project area.
 Historical surveys did not include the entire current Project footprint (e.g., proposed access roads, power transmission lines).
 Finally, more sophisticated geospatial analyses are now available that allow for more accurate assessments of the potential effects of the Project on raptors and their habitats.
 Collecting current data will be necessary for compliance with Federal laws, especially the BGEPA and the MBTA, as well as the FERC–USFWS MOU.

 A limited field survey for raptors was conducted in 2011 (ABR, Inc. 2011) and more extensive surveys of the Project area are beginning in 2012 (AEA 2012) to provide the Alaska Energy Authority (AEA) with the information needed to protect raptors by restricting project activities near active raptor nests.

+Historical information from raptor surveys in the 1980s is inadequate for a number of reasons.
+Collecting current data will be necessary for compliance with Federal laws (BGEPA and MBTA).
+First, comprehensive new surveys are needed to assess the current distribution and status of raptors nesting in the Project area because some raptors such as Bald Eagles have increased in number in interior Alaska since the 1980s (Ritchie and Ambrose 1996).
+Historical surveys did not include the entire Project area, most notably the access road and power transmission corridors (AEA 2011).
+Finally, more sophisticated methods of geospatial analysis are now available to provide more accurate assessments of the potential effects of the Project on raptors and their habitats.

 Explain any nexus between project operations and effects (direct, indirect, and/or cumulative) on the resource to be studied, and how the study results would inform the development of license requirements.